TheJacksonLaboratory/splicing-pipelines-nf/docs/run_on_sumner.md

 ## 1. Create input files

 ### Create `reads` input CSV file

 * You will need to create a CSV file containing the path to your input `reads`.
 You can see examples for [single-end](../examples/testdata/single_end/test_reps.csv) and [paired-end](../examples/human_test/human_test_reps.csv) data
 * These files must have the column names as in the above examples
 * The `sample_id` can be anything, however each must be unique
 * You can create this on your local computer in excel and use WinSCP to move it to Sumner, or use create it using `nano` on the cluster.

 ### If you wish to run rMATS you will need to create `rmats_pairs` input file

 * Each rMATS comparison must be specified with a comparison name as well as the `sample_id` as specified in the [`reads`](../examples/testdata/human_test/human_test_reps.csv) file.
-See example [`rmats_pairs.txt`](../examples/human_test/rmats_pairs.txt).
+See example [`rmats_pairs.txt`](../examples/human_test/rmats_pairs.txt)
 * Each line in the file corresponds to a rMATS execution
-* The first column corresponds to a unique name/id for the rMATS comparison (this will be used for the output folder/file names).
+* The first column corresponds to a unique name/id for the rMATS comparison (this will be used for the output folder/file names)
-* Replicates should be comma seperated and the samples for the `b1` / `b2` files i.e. case and control should be space seperated.
+* Replicates should be comma seperated and the samples for the `b1` / `b2` files i.e. case and control should be space seperated
     <details>
     <summary>See examples</summary>